cweibel/blog/blogs/install_cf_openstack_config.md

 We will:

  1. Create a new user name and password
- 2. Create a new Project
+ 2. Create a new project
  3. Retrieve the tenant name
  4. Retrieve the tenant id
  5. Retrieve the network
- 6. Retrieve the auth_url
+ 6. Retrieve the auth url
  7. Retrieve the floating IP pool
  8. Retrieve the external network id
  9. Identify a local set of keys to use